-Guro's (instructors) Fred and Mark, are dedicated teachers, students and active competitors in martial arts and boxing.
-Both are champion title holders in regional, national, and international tournaments.
+Guro's (instructors) Fred, Mark and Cutler are dedicated teachers, students and active competitors in martial arts and boxing.
+They are champion title holders in regional, national, and international tournaments.
 They were trained in the Philippines and are certified directly under the founder and head instructor of Bahad Zu'Bu Dakila (great) Guro Epifanio "Yuli" Romo.
 They strive to help each member become an effective Mandirigma (warrior) who is skilled in both armed and un-armed combat.
 We are not rooted in forms and non-contact drills, but insist on live training which gives each member the maximum feedback while developing their skills.
 WIthin a safe environment, we emphasize sparring, competition, and real combat skills.
 We are active in the tournament circuit and regularly send fighters to various national and local competitions.

 Guro Mark Basel is a lifelong martial artist dedicated to the preservation and promotion of the traditional Filipino Martial Arts.
 Guro Mark loves to teach FMA and compete in FMA tournaments.
 He holds several National and World titles in stick, knife and sword fighting.
 Mark recently traveled to Rome to as part of team USA in the GSBA World Championships and took home a Gold and a Bronze medal in stickfighting.
 Previous to the worlds he captured 4 Gold medals in the regional and national tournaments.
 Adding to his love of FMA Mark is also a USA Boxing coach and trains amatuer boxing.
-He is one of two Guros in MN authorized to teach the Filipino ancestral art of Bahad Zubu Eskrima.v
+He is one of three Guros in MN authorized to teach the Filipino ancestral art of Bahad Zubu Eskrima.

 About Our Instructor/Head of the Bahad Zubu Society

 Dakilang Guro Yuli Romo